Nigel Benn vs. Gerald McClellan: Undercard

+Broadcasting

 Legacy

 As a result of the fight, McClellan is blind, hearing-impaired, suffers short-term memory loss, and needs to use a wheelchair.
 Throughout the first year following the fight, the brain damage McClellan suffered led him to refuse to believe he was now blind, instead thinking it was night-time, and he would become confused that he was not training for a future fight.
 To date, he still receives full-time care from his sisters Lisa and Sandra, and regularly asks them about the fight with Benn.

 McClellan was paid just $54,000 for the fight, and an additional $100,000 from his promoter Don King as part of an insurance policy, a sum of money disputed by McClellan's family as being unrepresentative of the contract signed.
 In 2003, Lisa praised Gerald's amateur rival Roy Jones Jr. for the financial support he offered the McClellans in the years that followed.
 Jones Jr. said he offered the support as "nobody else even cares pretty much about how Gerald is doing from the boxing world".
 Photojournalist Teddy Blackburn published a book titled In The Other Corner as a tribute to McClellan and as an effort to raise funds.

 Benn retired from boxing less than two years later following a second successive loss to Steve Collins, in which he retired after six "punishing" rounds, after which fans in the Nynex Arena booed and chanted "what a load of rubbish".

 In 2007, Benn and McClellan met for the first time since the fight, at a charity dinner at Grosvenor House Hotel in London to raise funds for McClellan.
 In 2011, ITV produced a documentary of the fight titled The Fight of Their Lives.
 Ex-boxer Michael Watson, whose own career was ended in 1991 following a fight with Chris Eubank, described it as "disgusting" and "anti-boxing", alleging the documentary focused on boxing as a barbaric sport rather than showcasing the skill required of a top-level pugilist.
 In the documentary, Stan Johnson accused Benn of being "juiced up on something", an allegation that Benn denied, though admitting he was addicted to recreational drugs throughout his career.

 Speaking to The Ring magazine, Benn claimed McClellan was the best all-round fighter he had ever boxed, saying "he had an incredible knockout ratio and he was a prolific puncher.
 There was a mile between him and anyone else", and shortly before the 20th anniversary, said the fight was a "career highlight".

 The fight was depicted in the 2019 film Rise of the Footsoldier 4: Marbella, with Anthony Ferguson and Benn's son Conor portraying the two boxers.